The Dashboard is your starting point, providing access to all Airway Manager: Emergency modules.

 Once you sign up for your subscription, you will be given access to the learning modules where you can also monitor your progress, track your CME credits and print your CME transcript.
-You can access all of this on a laptop/desktop computer or through a free app from the Apple App Store or Google Play.
+You can access all of this on a laptop/desktop computer or on your mobile device.

 * The maximum number of AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The Airway Manager: Emergency™ program is intended for healthcare providers who manage airways in the emergency department setting; including Emergency Physicians and other physicians who work in the Emergency Department, Physician Assistants, Paramedics, Flight Nurses and Respiratory Therapists.

 The Airway Manager: Emergency™ program is an adaptive self-assessment tool designed to adjust to the learner’s strengths and areas for growth.
 It can be accessed from a desktop, laptop, tablet or smartphone.
 Learners select a module and are presented with a sequence of questions.
 After each question is answered, the user is provided with the key learning point, detailed feedback that discusses the correct answer, as well as each of the wrong answers, and citations to relevant articles.

 All questions are approved for AMA PRA Category 1 Credit™ and MOC points.
 You must answer questions correctly to receive CME credit and MOC points.